 Let’s look at each of these ingredients:

 My go to flour for sourdough pancakes is wholegrain spelt.
 I use it because it’s local and I love the flavour.
 Use what you like, what you can buy locally, what you feel like experimenting with.

 As well as using wholegrain and white spelt, I’ve used wholegrain emmer, einkorn and barley along with various ancient grain wheats.
 I regularly make wholegrain rye pancakes, or add a little rye into my spelt.
-I love the taste of buckwheat pancakes (the traditional Breton crepe flour) and also use other gluten free flours such as rice and chestnut.
+I love the taste of buckwheat pancakes (the traditional Breton crepe flour) and also use other gluten free flours such as rice, millet and chestnut.